 Cash or girocard payments remain the least expensive types of payment for retailers.
 According to the latest Bundesbank study The cost of payment methods in the retail sector, the average cost per cash payment amounts to only €0.43.
 In terms of the ratio of cost to turnover, the girocard is the most cost-effective method, at an average cost of 1 % of turnover.

-Germany’s current account recorded a surplus of €18.6 billion in September 2025, up €9.1 billion on the previous month’s level.
-This was mainly caused by a larger goods account surplus.
-Another reason was the shift to a surplus in invisible current transactions, which comprise services as well as primary and secondary income.
+Germany’s current account recorded a surplus of €8.3 billion in August 2025, down €7.3 billion on the previous month’s level.
+This was mainly caused by the smaller surplus in the goods account and the shift to a deficit in invisible current transactions, which comprise services as well as primary and secondary income.

 Banknote circulation in Germany has a small environmental footprint.
 This is the result of a study commissioned by the Deutsche Bundesbank which examines the environmental impact of the issuance, distribution, use and disposal of euro banknotes.